netdata/netdata/docs/developer-and-contributor-corner/style-guide.md

   Docker, Apache, NGINX)
 - Avoid camel case (NetData) or all caps (NETDATA).

-Whenever you refer to the company Netdata, Inc., or the open-source monitoring agent the company develops, capitalize **Netdata**.
+Whenever you refer to the company Netdata, Inc., or the open-source monitoring Agent the company develops, capitalize both words.

 However, if you are referring to a process, user, or group on a Linux system, use lowercase and fence the word in an inline code block: `` `netdata` ``.